-The Zipp 30 Course is a very comfortable ride, the most comfortable and smooth riding one of this group.
-The rims are wide (21mm inside/25mm outside), wide enough to enable you to ride 25C or even 28C tires if you want to maximize comfort on rough paved or gravel roads.
+The Zipp 30 Course is a very comfortable ride, the most comfortable and smooth-riding one of the wheels tested for this review.
+The rims are wide (21mm inside/25mm outside), wide enough to enable you to ride 25C or even 28C tires if you want to maximize comfort on rough paved or packed dirt roads.
 However, I wouldn’t go any wider than 25Cs (which will measure 28mm+ once mounted) if you plan to do mostly road riding.
-They are plenty comfortable with tires of that width riding even rough paved roads at normal pressures.
+They are plenty comfortable with tires of that width while riding even rough paved roads at the right pressure.

 The wheels are set up at the factory with rim tape to run tubeless.
-It is one of the easier wheelsets to mount tubeless tires on so if you’ve thought about taking the leap into tubeless, this would be a good wheelset to go with for that reason as well.
+It is one of the easier wheelsets I’ve found to mount tubeless tires on.
+If you’ve thought about taking the leap into tubeless, this would be a good wheelset to go with for that reason as well.

-Like many of the best road disc wheelsets, this one comes with all the hardware to easily convert between quick release and thru axle of the range of sizes your bike might need.
+Like many of the best road disc wheelsets, this one comes with all the hardware to easily convert between quick release and thru-axle of the range of sizes your bike might need.
 The wheelset hub only comes in a 6-bolt option.
 If you are currently using Center Lock rotors and weigh under 165lbs/75kg, you can pick up a set of 140mm 6-bolt rotors here that I use made by Avid (Shimano doesn’t make 6-bolt in that size).
 If heavier, go with 160mm 6-bolt Shimano rotors here.
-It will cost you under $65 for either pair.
+It will cost you $60-$70 for either pair.

 There’s not much this wheelset can’t do well.
 You can cruise on it comfortably, you can race on it confidently, and you can take it on dirt roads and to cyclocross events capably.
 It didn’t do anything for me going uphill but it sure was solid going down.
 That’s a pretty good combination of performance characteristics for an upgrade wheelset.